Covid-19 coronavirus: Jacinda Ardern and Ashley Bloomfield to provide Covid-19 update

 Media support package

-Ardern is expected to provide more details on the Government's $50 million media support package when she addresses reporters this afternoon.

-She is also likely to field questions about the Government's decision to allow hunting on private property under alert level 3.

-Broadcasting Minister Kris Faafoi announced a $50 million package aimed at helping New Zealand's media industry through Covid-19.
+Earlier, Broadcasting Minister Kris Faafoi announced a $50 million package aimed at helping New Zealand's media industry through Covid-19.

 The funding consists of: